alexandrebodin/webpack-book/README.md

 * I am not involved in Webpack's development.
 * All thoughts in this book are mine, so don't hesitate to give feedback.
 * I feel this tool deserves more love than it receives.
-* I believe that if you want better documentation you should contribute to improve it.
+* I believe that if you want better documentation you should contribute somehow.

 ## Prerequesites